mesosphere/dcos-docs-site/pages/services/kubernetes/new/getting-started/provision-install/installing-mke/index.md

     This will create a keypair in the working directory as `mke-priv.pem` and `mke-pub.pem`.

-1. Next, create the service account using the public key you just generated.
+1. <strong>Next, create the service account using the public key you just generated.</strong>

     ```bash
     dcos security org service-accounts create -p <public-key>.pem -d '<Description>' kubernetes